Is Trump's travel order legal? How challengers are opposing it

 But the legal challenge that found the most daylight is in Washington state, where the state attorney general filed a suit against the Trump administration that alleges the order is illegal and unconstitutional.
 Federal Judge James L. Robart ruled the suit is "likely to succeed on the merits," which is part of the reason he blocked the order.

-The Trump administration asked an appeals court to reinstate the ban while the Washington case continues, a request which was denied Saturday by the the 9th U.S. Circuit Court of Appeals in San Francisco.
-That means ban now remains blocked unless the Supreme Court intervenes.
+The Trump administration asked an appeals court to immediately reinstate the ban while the Washington case continues — an emergency request that was denied, for now, by the 9th U.S. Circuit Court of Appeals in San Francisco.
+That means the ban remains blocked unless challengers lose later arguments in the case, or if the Supreme Court intervenes.

 More broadly, there are three key arguments challengers are making in several of the cases.